 6) Pack everything else out of reach.
 Clutter is the enemy of smooth passage through the airport; pack out of reach and sight anything that you will not need between your front door and your airplane seat.

-Many airports are adding parking lot status updates to their Web sites, while others have automated telephone information.
-While too many airports are doing the bare minimum in this regard, particularly with a service that is so essential to their business and often so confounding for travelers, consulting the info they do post can still often save you headaches when you arrive at the airport.
+Many airports are adding parking lot status updates to their websites, while others have automated telephone information.
 As a side benefit, parking prices are usually displayed, so you can save money as well.
 At the very least, check the maps so you know where you are going; these also typically show the location of cell phone waiting lots, which can be useful to folks picking you up.

 Off-airport lots are also worth considering, both for the ability to reserve a spot in advance and for price savings in many cases.